marijnh/Eloquent-JavaScript/11_async.md

 {{index "Carla the crow"}}

 It's a sunny day in Berlin.
 The runway of the old, decommissioned airport is teeming with cyclists and inline skaters.
-In the grass near a garbage container a flock of crows noisily mills about, trying to convince a group of tourists to part with their sandwiches.
+In the grass near a garbage container, a flock of crows noisily mills about, trying to convince a group of tourists to part with their sandwiches.

 One of the crows stands out—a large scruffy female with a few white feathers in her right wing.
 She is baiting people with a skill and confidence that suggest she's been doing this for a long time.
 When an elderly man is distracted by the antics of another crow, she casually swoops in, snatches his half-eaten bun from his hand, and sails away.